 Jim Smith joined us this year with campervan and dinghy in tow, to add his expertise and pleasurable company.
 Although the weather forecast predicted snow to low levels midweek, with some nor-west winds and southwesterly rain for the weekend, we were not deterred and bathed in perfect weather on Wednesday.
 The snow-capped high country provided a perfect backdrop for all anglers willing to venture south.

-Settling in at Glenburn on Friday did not take long, then it was over to the lake to launch the dinghies and look for the “hot spots” for the two-day competition starting on Saturday.
+Settling in at Glenburn on Friday did not take long, and then it was over to the lake to launch the dinghies and look for the “hot spots” for the two-day competition starting on Saturday.
 The level was low with the silted lake bottom at the Ahuriri Mouth extending some 300 metres from the shore, and only 3/4 metre deep.
 We hope the stilts appreciated the removal of all the willows around the

 river mouth.
 I am sure the anglers would like to have seen a few left.
 Small browns were returned from the northwest comer and a couple of 31b rainbows taken at dusk over the weeded bottom, but nil result along the lucerne paddock.

 Richard, our provider and Ken Twyman had settled in on our return to the cottage.
 What luxury!
 Nicely carpeted large lounge with open fire, storage heater in the hallway and extra shower/ toilet facilities in adjacent en-suites where Jim had already set up his campervan.

 The rest of the team arrived during the evening, Len, Colin and Terence, then our kayak man Poel Bjerregaad, followed by Trevor Wootten and Fred van Slooten.
 A welcome addition to the CAC this year was Joe Chidgey and son Russ, plus Grant Kingsland, to give us a total of 14.
 A late entry Bill Bennett was a newly signed up member, but at Jim’s request not entered in the official team till duly approved at the committee level.